Claims Adjuster

 Seems to be a lot of confusion between what people are covered for vs. what they *think* they're covered for.
 How much of this do you think is caused by customers' ignoring of the fine print, vs. insurance policies being really confusing/unclear?

-Asked by shogunn about 11 years ago
+Asked by shogunn over 11 years ago

 Hi shogunn!